Why Some People Think Medicare Advantage Plans Are Bad

 Medicare Advantage plans replace your Medicare Part A and Part B coverage.
 When you’re enrolled in a Medicare Advantage plan, however, you typically still have to pay your Medicare Part B monthly premium in addition to your Medicare Advantage plan premium.
 For some consumers, this may sound like a double whammy.

 But in reality, many of the best Medicare Advantage plans feature $0 premiums.
 So if you have a $0 premium Medicare Advantage plan, you aren’t actually paying anything more up front for your plan than you would pay if you were only enrolled in Original Medicare (the common term for Medicare Part A and Part B).

 Many Medicare Advantage plans may also cover benefits that Original Medicare doesn’t cover.
 Coverage for dental care, vision and eyeglasses, hearing aids and prescription drugs are just some of the things that can be commonly found in Medicare Advantage plans but not included in Original Medicare.

 If you’re considering enrolling in a Medicare Advantage plan vs. Original Medicare, you should explore all the additional coverage a Medicare Advantage plan may offer and then determine how you would pay for those services if you only had Original Medicare.

-Lastly, Medicare Advantage plans are required by law to contain an annual out-of-pocket spending limit, which can help protect plan members from potentially high health care costs like deductibles and copays.
-In 2021, no Medicare Advantage plan can have an out-of-pocket spending limit higher than $7,550 for the year (many plans may have an even lower limit).
+Lastly, Medicare Advantage plans are required by law to contain an annual maximum out-of-pocket spending limit (MOOP), which can help protect plan members from potentially high health care costs like deductibles and copays.
+In 2023, no Medicare Advantage plan can have an out-of-pocket spending limit higher than $8,300 for the year.
+Many plans may have an even lower limit: the average Medicare Advantage plan out-of-pocket spending limit for in-network care is $4,663.80 in 2023.

 Original Medicare does not include an out-of-pocket spending limit, so beneficiaries can be left responsible for potentially very high Medicare expenses.
-When considering the cost of a Medicare Advantage plan (with average premiums around $34 per month for plans that include prescription drug coverage), it’s important to remember the spending protection that comes with the plan.
+When considering the cost of a Medicare Advantage plan (with average premiums around $19.07 per month for plans that include prescription drug coverage in 2023), it’s important to remember the spending protection that comes with the plan.

 2. “Medicare Advantage Plans Only Let You See Certain Doctors.”